The preauricular lymph nodes sit just in front of the ears. These tiny nodes play a vital role in protecting the body against infections and disease.

 At the end of this filtering process, the lymph nodes release the clean fluid back into the blood.

 Most healthy lymph nodes are so small that a person is unable to feel them.
+They typically are 1-2 centimeters (cm) in size.

 Sometimes, a lymph node or multiple lymph nodes may swell as they work hard to remove harmful substances from the lymph fluid.
-The swelling usually signals a problem somewhere in the body.

-The following are potential causes of swelling in the PLNs:
+The following are potential causes of swelling in the PLNs.

 Salivary gland infections

-The parotid glands are a type of large salivary gland, and they sit over the upper jaw, one in front of each ear.
-Infections of the parotid glands can cause swelling of the PLNs.
+The parotid glands are a type of large salivary gland.
+They sit over the upper jaw, one in front of each ear.

 Other possible symptoms of a salivary gland infection include: